-I became Hal Reed’s assistant for five years at the Art League of Los Angeles while perfecting my skill of color theory, composition, and anatomy.
-I later taught at the Art League and at several elementary schools in the L.A. area.
+In the late 1970’s, John gave up ownership in the construction company to become a full-time artist.
+These were lean times and he would often give away art for food.
+For several years he worked under Hal Reed.
+Hal learned his techniques by studying under Nicolai Fechen and by working at Walt Disney Studios in Las Angeles.
+John was Hal Reed’s assistant for five years at the Art League of Las Angeles while perfecting his skill of color theory, composition, and anatomy.
+John later taught art at the Art League and at several elementary schools in the L.A. area.

-In 1983, I got rid of all my possessions and went to Paris to study art.
-I sold my artwork or exchanged it for food.
-I painted, studied, and traveled as much as I could while working part-time.
-I lived in France for three years before returning to the United States.
+In 1983 John sold everything he had and left for Paris to study art.
+He often sold or gave away his art in exchange for food.
+He painted, studied and traveled as much as he could while working part-time.
+He wound up staying in France for three years before returning home.

-I sold over 250 paintings, and had created large commissioned sculptures in several communities that are archived at the Smithsonian Institute and the Getty Museum.
-I’d created a reputation for winning awards wherever my artwork was shown, and my paintings filled the walls of celebrities’ homes.
+When John left California, he left behind quite a legacy.
+He averaged three shows a month, often as a solo artist, he sold over 250 paintings, and he left large commissioned sculptures in several communities that are archived at the Smithsonian Institute and the Getty Museum.
+He left a reputation of winning awards wherever his art showed and he filled the walls of many celebrities’ homes.